-It is funny how slow the time passes when you are waiting for something or someone to arrive.
+It is funny how slowly time passes when you are waiting for something or someone to arrive.
 We had our trip from Delhi to Srinagar planned months in advance.
 As we started to get closer, time really started to seem to drag itself.
 First, we were counting weeks and then days.

 There wasn’t really much preparation to be done.
-Courtesy a friend, all the arrangements happened days in advance and quite seamlessly.
+Courtesy of a friend, all the arrangements happened days in advance and quite seamlessly.
 All that we now had to do was to pack our bags and travel from Delhi to Srinagar and then to Gulmarg.

 - Journey So Far: 9 Days Trip to Kashmir – Prologue